Information for employers and students on what the new apprenticeship changes mean for you…

 CIPFA counter fraud accreditation reaches a major milestone this week with James Crichton, Counter Fraud Assistant Manager at Ofgem becoming the 100th person to complete one of its accredited qualifications.
-Following their launch in May 2015, both of the two professional courses, CIPFA Accredited Counter Fraud Specialist (CACFS) and CIPFA Accredited Counter Fraud Technician (CACFT) have proved popular amongst local authorities, charities and public service organisations.
+Following their launch in May 2015, both of the two professional courses, CIPFA Accredited Counter Fraud Specialist (ACFS) and CIPFA Accredited Counter Fraud Technician (ACFT) have proved popular amongst local authorities, charities and public service organisations.

 The qualifications, which focus on countering fraud and corruption in public services, are part of the CIPFA Counter Fraud Centre’s educational programme.
 These are designed to aid organisations in detecting, preventing, and recovering fraud losses.